It is important to be clear about your intentions.

-- The next steps, broadly speaking, are to gather detailed information about the programs and when ready, apply!
+The next steps involve gathering detailed information about the programs and when ready, apply!

-- Requirements depend on the level you are looking to teach.
-A 3- or 4-year undergraduate program is required, with many schools preferring a 4-year honours program with at least a B/B+ average.
-Additional requirements will vary for individual schools, so be sure to check carefully.
+- Completing a 3- or 4-year undergraduate program is usually a requirement; many schools prefer a 4-year honours program with at least a B/B+ average.
+Requirements will vary for individual schools and programs, so be sure to check carefully.

-There are three levels you can apply to with specific requirements for each:
+There are three levels you can apply to with specific pre-requisites for each:

 Primary/Junior (Grades K-6)

-- No specific teachable needed, but some programs require specific courses, often one math, science or English course.
+- No specific teachable subject needed, but some programs require applicants to have completed specific undergraduate courses, often one math, science, or English course.
 Others may give preference to those that have taken a variety of courses that align with curriculum subjects.

 Junior/Intermediate (Grades 4-10)